nhtnhanbn/nhtnhanbn.github.io/_repository/msa23.md

 "It's important that we keep the Queer Department autonomous and controlled by the Queer community."

+### Update 9/10/2023 - Academic Board nominations open - 3 days until polls close

+It was student representatives on the Academic Board who led the Student Voice insurgency in the 2020 MSA elections.
+Since then, Together has run candidates for Academic Board each year.
+Nominations for this year's elections will close this Friday.
+By that point, we may know the results for the MSA elections.

 ### Documents

 - [All official MSA election documents](https://msa.monash.edu/elections)